-For this reason, property may be understood as an epistemology or way of knowing; it allows for knowledge of nationalist narratives of subject formation and disallows knowledge that attests to the ways in which propertied subjectivity is not universal.
-Alternative epistemologies, though occluded, rendered deviant, or erased by nationalist narratives, do emerge, often embedded in cultural forms and practices.
-While many definitions of culture emphasize the imaginative transcendence of the concerns of everyday life, the material histories of the propertyless emerge through culture differently.
-The imaginative function of literature and culture, in those instances, can reveal and intervene in the racial and gendered structure of the property system.
-Further, we might look to culture for ways of articulating notions of self and community that do not buy into the universalizing tendency of possessive individualism and national belonging.
+For this reason, property may be understood as an epistemology or way of knowing that legitimates social relations based on ownership.
+This epistemology naturalizes nationalist narratives of subject formation; it also disallows knowledge of the ways in which imposition of propertied subjectivity is inherently dispossessive along the lines of race, class, and gender.
+Alternative articulations and inhabitations of social relations that are not based on property do exist, though they are occluded, rendered deviant, or erased by nationalist narratives and affects.
+They are often embedded in oppositional cultural forms and practices.
+While many definitions of culture emphasize the imaginative transcendence of the concerns of everyday life, the material histories of those who are dispossessed through incorporation into property relations emerge through culture differently.
+The imaginative function of literature and culture, in those instances, can reveal and intervene in the colonial, racial, and gendered structure of the property system.
+Further, we might look to culture for ways of articulating notions of self and community that do not buy into the universalizing logics of possessive individualism and national belonging.